briansimiyuj/doctor-appointment-app/README.md

       b. `items` prop will be the medical history items
       c. `onAdd` prop will be the `openAddModal` function with the title of the section as argument

       #### Medical History Section Component

       Medical History Section will be used to display the medical history of the patient (allergies, medications, etc).
 It will be a reuseable component that can be used to display any medical history section.

         1. Create a section title to display the title of the section and a button to add a new item
         2. Duplicate the Medical History Section component multiple times with different props:
           a. `title` prop will be the title of the section
           b. `items` prop will be the medical history items
           c. `onAdd` prop will be the `openAddModal` function with the title of the section as argument

+    7. Create the Modal History Modal component and mount it on the Medical History Tab component if `showModal` from the Medical History Tab context is true

+      #### Modal History Modal Component

+      Modal History Modal will be a reusable component that can be used to add, edit, and delete medical history items.

+        1. Reuse the Modal Header component and pass the title based on the mode of the modal (add, edit, delete) and `closeModal` function as props

   ### Medical History Tab Context